bottlerocket-os/bottlerocket/README.md

 - `vmware-k8s-1.20`

-The `aws-k8s-1.15` variant is deprecated and will no longer be supported in Bottlerocket releases.
+The `aws-k8s-1.16` variant is deprecated and will no longer be supported in Bottlerocket releases after June, 2021.
+The `aws-k8s-1.15` variant is no longer supported.
-We recommend users replace `aws-k8s-1.15` nodes with the [latest variant compatible with their cluster](variants/).
+We recommend users replace `aws-k8s-1.15` and `aws-k8s-1.16` nodes with the [latest variant compatible with their cluster](variants/).

 ## Architectures